JoanCharmant/quill-blender/docs/import.md

 This page details the supported features when importing Quill files into Blender using the addon.

+Features are listed from the point of view of Quill.

 The following key is used:
 - ✅: full support
 - ⚠️: partial support